freeCodeCamp/freeCodeCamp/guide/english/html/attributes/onclick-event-attribute/index.md

 ## Onclick Event Attribute

-When the element is clicked fires a event.
+When the element is clicked fires an event.

 It works just like the *onclick method* or `addEventListener('click')` to the element.